TalhaRehmanMTRKT/Embeded_Systems/README.md

 ## Obstacle Avoidance Car(simulation based)
 ##### Using STM32F401CB , STM CubeMx, Proteus, Keil U vision
-In this project the Motors, Ultrasonic sensor, Servo Motors are used to achieve the goad of Obstacle sensitivity.
+In this project the Motors, Ultrasonic sensor, Servo Motors are used to achieve the goal of Obstacle sensitivity.
 The code is not available as a separate file. but the PDF contains the detail steps of how to implement and build from scratch the whole project.

 Module Covered: